 - If I want our 2 Shetland heifers to go into the barn to treat them to protect against flies in the summer…. yes, I could bribe them with corn…. expensive again plus they get a bit over enthusiastic!
 Or I can put a brace of Vallhunds in with them and they will take them into the barn for me… job done!

 Vallhunds are undoubtedly naturally more cattle herders than sheep herders.
 Their basic drive is to ‘make it move’!
-With cattle this involves barking and rushing towards the cow before stopping suddenly at the last minute to initiate movement, and then either tucking in behind their heels and ’wearing’ back and forth to keep the movement going or moving towards the shoulder of the cow so as to be within its visual field.
-Whilst mine will face the heads of cattle and get them to move away from them by standing their ground, none of mine will use their teeth.
-Mine have never moved cows by ‘nipping’ their heels, contrary to the traditional view of heeling breeds.
-Neither have I ever seen mine ‘flatten’ themselves under the kicking heels of cows as is often quoted with Vallhunds…. they have merely learnt that a cow’s kick hurts and best to keep out of range.
+With cattle this involves barking and accelerating towards the cow before stopping suddenly at the last minute to initiate movement, sometimes jumping up at the muzzle of the cow.
+They then combine tucking in behind their heels, nipping at the cows pasterns (usually whichever pastern is on the ground and therefore weight bearing and ’wearing’ back and forth to keep the movement going, often moving towards the shoulder of the cow so as to be within its visual field.
+Whilst mine will face the heads of cattle and get them to move away from them by standing their ground, none of mine will ‘grip’ in the true sense of the word, on our smallholding they have quite a spirited but amicable relationship with the cows.
+I have never seen mine ‘flatten’ themselves under the kicking heels of cows as is often quoted with Vallhunds….
+But they will keep low if focussing on a pastern to nip.
+Otherwise they either learn the hard way or instinctively know that a cow’s kick hurts and best to keep out of range.
 My Shetland Heifers are very laid back and take some shifting, my dogs learnt from a recent Herding Clinic that some cows really don’t need such a ‘vocal’ approach.